-- Last year I bumped into one of my former students and she said "Know what I miss most about second grade?
-Thousand-Step Thursday.
-I wish my third grade teacher took us walking." - My class walked at the same time each week and parents knew that if they showed up, they were welcome to join us. - Teach students how to use pedometers; pedometers are great motivators for walking.
+- My class walked at the same time each week and parents knew that if they showed up, they were welcome to join us. - Teach students how to use pedometers; pedometers are great motivators for walking.

-A physical activity club is a great way to provide opportunities for kids to get physical activity every day.
+A physical activity club is a great way to provide opportunities for students to get physical activity every day.
 Check out the example clubs below and give them a try, or come up with your own club!